, ,

 Introduction: Why Chronic Inflammation Matters

-Inflammation is a normal and necessary process that helps your body respond to injury, infection, or toxins.
-However, when it becomes chronic, it can quietly contribute to serious health problems such as heart disease, diabetes, autoimmune conditions, and even mental health challenges.
+Inflammation is a normal and necessary process that helps the body respond to injury, infection, or toxins — but as a nutritionist in London, I often explain that when inflammation becomes chronic, it can quietly drive a range of serious health issues.
+Long-term inflammation is linked to conditions such as heart disease, diabetes, autoimmune disorders, and even mental health challenges, making it an important area to understand and address proactively.

 Understanding how diet and lifestyle influence inflammation is key to improving long-term health.
 Even small, strategic changes can have a significant impact on reducing inflammation and boosting overall wellbeing.